 Standing in the crevices of the rocks, looking at the carved out caverns of years gone past in Petra, Jordan,

 Scuba diving the Red Sea as the salty water penetrates my nostrils,

 On the boat underneath the roaring sounds of Niagra Falls, gazing at the mist and rainbows in the rushing water.

-I remember why, I have this constant pursuit for adventure.
+I remember why I have this constant pursuit of adventure.
 Each time is it a rush, I’m an addict that gets a hit, but then I need another one and another one.

 “When you can stop you don’t want to, and when you want to stop, you can’t…” ―Luke Davies, Candy

 I pursue it, as if I was on a big game safari, the hunt for the next adventure, the one that is more amazing than the last.
 I just can’t break free from the madness.

 You know, I haven’t been to Paris this year!
 My last “hit” of Paris was a surprise trip I managed to pull off for my husband’s birthday in 2010.
 I haven’t felt the beat of the city or popped over to the Ile de la Cité to visit.
 I haven’t pub crawled through Sacre Coeur neighborhood and climbed the steps to the top to peer over the city.
 Is Montemarte calling my name again?
 I haven’t stood in awe at the magic of the Eiffel.
 I am ready for the adventure in Paris.
 She calls my name.

 Paris is always a good idea.
 Audrey Hepburn.